cado-security/product-help/docs/cado-response/manage/users-authentication/sso/okta_saml.md

         - Enter the `X.509 Certificate` value (text inbetween `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`) from the SAML setup instructions into the `Okta SAML App x509 Cert` field
         - Enter the exact URL you provided in step 7 into the `Okta SAML App SP entity ID` field
         - Enter the exact URL you provided in step 6 into the `Okta SAML App SP ACS URL` field
+        - Enter the exact name of your admin group you configured in step 9 into the `Admin Group Name` field
 16. Optional: You can confirm if this was configured correctly by clicking **Test new settings**
 17. Click **Update**
 18. Log out with your existing user, and login with Okta SAML